-Vanessa Young started teaching at the University of Saskatchewan as a biology lab instructor in 2002 and has been with the University ever since.
+Vanessa Young started teaching at the University of Saskatchewan in the biology labs in 2002 and has been with the University ever since.
 In addition to her work with PHC, she also coordinates the U of S Master Gardener Program where she instructs workshops in Botanical Latin, Botany, Soil Science and Communications and manages professional development courses in Agriculture.
-Between scheduling courses and workshops, hiring instructors, developing curriculum and teaching, Vanessa also does freelance editing and raises three very busy boys.
+Between scheduling courses and workshops, hiring instructors, developing curriculum and teaching, Vanessa also does freelance editing, consulting in curriculum development and hort therapy, and raises three very busy boys.